 Shelter screenings for night-of only; no day(s)-in-advance screenings.

-- Onsite case management
+- Onsite medical care

-Provides shelter for homeless men ages 18 and older along with multiple support services to help clients exit homelessness.
-Requires $5 fee and valid ID.
+Provides shelter for homeless men along with multiple support services to help clients exit homelessness.

 Offers short- and long-term shelter options to homeless men in the community.
 Services and resources available to residents include the following: